akade/Akade.SnippetLink/Readme.md

 <!-- end-snippet -->
 ````

-Note that the links will still be there, so you can re-run the tool to update snippets as needed.
+As you can see, the links will still be there: You can repeatedly run the tool to update snippets as needed.

 Alternatively, install it as a local or global tool:
 - `dotnet tool install Akade.SnippetLink`
 - Run it using `dotnet snippet-link`

-## C-Sharp snippets based on comment or `#region` directives
+## C-Sharp snippets

+You can directly reference most symbols (see below) by name.
+If you want to reference a different part of your file,
-The following matches either `// begin-snippet: MarkdownProcessorTest` or `#region MarkdownProcessorTest` in the specified source file.
+use either `// begin-snippet: MarkdownProcessorTest` or `#region MarkdownProcessorTest` in the specified source file.
 Closed by either `// end-snippet` or `#endregion`.
-Indentation matches the start.
+Indentation matches the start of the content.
 `<!-- begin-snippet: Akade.SnippetLink.Tests/MarkdownProcessorTests.cs MarkdownProcessorTest -->`
 <!-- begin-snippet: Akade.SnippetLink.Tests/MarkdownProcessorTests.cs MarkdownProcessorTest -->
 ```cs